 For the Filling: In a medium bowl, cover shrimp with cold water and stir in baking soda.
-Refrigerate for 30 minutes.
+Refrigerate 30 minutes.

-Meanwhile, fill a small pot halfway with water and bring it to a boil.
+Meanwhile, fill a small pot halfway with water and bring to a boil.
 Add fatback and boil for 10 minutes.
 Drain fatback on paper towels and let cool.
 When the fatback is cool to the touch, remove the skin (if the skin is attached) and mince the fat.
 Set aside.